 Súgandisey: This is the island by the harbour and can be reached by foot.
 There are stairs leading to the top of the island where you can see the "Love-nest" and the old lighthouse which is more than 100 years old.
 The view is spectacular.

 City Walk: Stykkishólmur is like an open air museum with all of it´s old houses.
-Check out the old church, Egilsen house and the Gallery Tang & Riis which are all conveniently located next to each other close to the harbour.
+Check out the old church, Hotel Egilsen and the Gallery Tang & Riis which are all conveniently located next to each other close to the harbour.

 The Swimming Pool: Icelanders love their swimming pools.
 Go for a swim in the swimming pool and relax in the hot tubs.

 The Library of Water (by Roni Horn): Located in the old library this is an art installation by the American artist Roni Horn.

 The Norwegian House: The local folk museum full of charm and history.

 The Volcano Museum: A unique exhibition of international art and objects related to volcanic eruptions and their impact.

 Leir7: An open ceramic studio where guests are welcome to visit and see how a ceramic product is made from local, raw materials.

 Narfeyrarstofa: A charming restaurant located in a old house close to the harbour.
 They serve local food in a cozy environment with an emphasis on fish.